MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

-We implement an MCMC method to sample from the joint distribution of $(u,\tau)$ where (recall) $\tau=\sigma^{-2}$ is the inverse observational precision.
+We implement an MCMC method to sample from the joint distribution of $(u,\tau)$, where (recall) $\tau=\sigma^{-2}$ is the inverse observational precision.
 When sampling $u$ we employ the pCN method.
 In this context it is possible to either: (i) implement a Metropolis-within-Gibbs sampler, alternating between use of pCN to sample $u|\tau$ and using explicit sampling from the Gamma distribution for $\tau|u$; or (ii) marginalize out $\tau$ and sample directly from the marginal distribution for $u$, generating samples from $\tau$ separately; we adopt the second approach.

-We show that, by taking datasets with an increasing number of observations $N$, the true values of the functions $u$ and the precision parameter $\tau$ can both be recovered: a form of posterior consistency.
+We show that, by taking data sets with an increasing number of observations $N$, the true values of the functions $u$ and the precision parameter $\tau$ can both be recovered: a form of posterior consistency.

-This is demonstrated in Figure \ref{p_nu}, for the posterior distribution on a low wave number Fourier coefficient in the expansion of the initial momentum $p$ and the reparameterization $\eta.$ Figure \ref{p1NTsig} shows the posterior distribution on the value of the observational variance $\sigma^2$; recall that the true value is $0.01.$ The posterior distribution becomes increasingly peaked close to this value as $N$ increases.
+This is demonstrated in Figure~\ref{pnu}, for the posterior distribution on a low wave number Fourier coefficient in the expansion of the initial momentum $p$ and the reparameterisation $\eta$.
+Figure~\ref{p1NTsig} shows the posterior distribution on the

+value of the observational variance~$\sigma^2$; recall that the true value is $0.01$.
+The posterior distribution becomes increasingly peaked close to this value as $N$ increases.